p4sstime/p4sstime/README.md

 ### Medium:
 - Track splash defense; send as logs and chat msg?
-	- Use the same radius; if ball goes neutral within radius of goal due to splash, it's splash defense
+	- Use the same radius; if ball goes neutral within radius of goal due to splash, it's splash defense; making this consistent is the hard part i think

-### Hard:
-- Track ball carrier airshots; send as logs and chatmsg; (if player carrying ball gets airshot, it's a ball carrier airshot); look at [substats2.sp](https://github.com/F2/F2s-sourcemod-plugins/blob/master/supstats2/supstats2.sp)
-- Track handoffs; send as logs and chat msg?
-[Ramp Handoff Example](https://www.youtube.com/watch?v=vL9x8PUDE2Q) [Air Handoff Example](https://www.youtube.com/watch?v=x7fKfVuBEjc)

 ### Impossible:
 For these, I just don't know how I would track them.
 Could be easily possible